Canadian Pacific Railway

 Expanding traffic not only required bigger yards in London and Windsor, not to mention Toronto; it also required double tracking.
 Starting in 1904 between Parkdale and (West) Toronto Jct. and in 1911 to Obico, (except for the Humber River bridge which got by with a gauntlet track until it was rebuilt in 1914).
 In October 1912 it was added from Obico to Cooksville, and in 1913 it went on to open to Guelph Junction by the end of November.
 Surveys were also completed for double tracking to Woodstock where branches connected with the main line; but it was not to be, for there the double track ended, far short of London.
 It was not until the start of GO trains October 26, 1981 between Toronto and Milton, that a third track was added to parts of the Galt Sub. between Toronto and Streetsville.
 Bi-directional CTC was also installed to replace ABS signaled for one direction only.
 Guelph Jct. yard was rebuilt to accommodate over night storage of the commuter trains.

-through Chicago lacking its own line.
-The CNR has its subsidiary Grand
+in providing service through Chicago lacking its own line.
+The CNR has

 NOTE: The London Division was combined with the Toronto Division October 27,1991.